BillowLabs/lab/README.md

 3. Clean Project
 4. Commit (there should be no changes - but if changes)

-Work:
+## Do Work:
 1. Make changes
 2. Commit
 3. Push as needed (runs integration tests against Sandbox)

-Finishing work:
+## Finishing work:
 1. Clean Project & Commit (if changes)
 2. Run build with tests -> ‘. build/build.sh’
-2. Commit changes & Push
+3. Commit changes & Push
-3. Create Pull Request (Add notes, steps, and Assign to Anna)
+4. Create Pull Request (Add notes, steps, and Assign to Anna)
-4. Code Review
+5. Code Review

-Merging:
+## Merging:
 1. Clean against Main
 2. Commit any Changes (Copy src to prod dir)
-2. Merge Pull Request & Resolve any Diffs
+3. Merge Pull Request & Resolve any Diffs
-3. Delete Branch
+4. Delete Branch